nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes from step 3

-**Use Case: *UC05 Get list of clients based on a tag***
+**Use Case: *UC05 Get list of clients based on a policy***

 **Actor: User**

 **MSS:**

 1. User opens the app
-2. User wants to see all persons with a certain tag
+2. User wants to see all persons with a certain policy name
-3. System requests for the tag
+3. System requests for the policy name
-4. User enters the tag
+4. User enters the policy name
-5. System displays all persons with the given tag
+5. System displays all persons with the given policy name

    Use Case Ends

 **Extensions:**
 * 4a.
-System cannot find the tag supplied by the user
+System cannot find the policy name supplied by the user
   * 4a1.
-System requests for the correct tag
+System requests for the correct policy name
   * 4a2.
-User enters a new tag
+User enters a new policy name

-    Steps 4a1-4a2 are repeated until the user provides a correct tag Use Case resumes from step 5
+    Steps 4a1-4a2 are repeated until the user provides a correct policy name Use Case resumes from step 5

 *{More to be added}*